Arrow-air/Flight-Log-Analyser/README.md

    Obtain `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` by registering an OAuth application on GitHub:
    - Go to GitHub > Settings > Developer settings > OAuth Apps > New OAuth App.
    - Set the callback URL to `http://localhost:5000/authorize` for local development.
+   - Set the Homepage URL to `https://www.arrowair.com` for local development.(doesn't really matter)

   Obtain `FLASK_SECRET_KEY` via the terminal by:
   ```bash